 Understanding Poisoned Cues

 There are a plethora of examples of how dog owners may involuntarily poison their cues and then end up wondering why their dogs are no longer responding to them.
-As a dog trainer, I often hear dog owners making claims such as ''Rover used to always come when called, but lately he is being extra stubborn or lazy'' or ''Maggie no longer does her sits, I think she is testing me''.
-However, there are many dynamics that may go on in a dog's mind before accusing a dog for being stubborn or lazy, and at times, all it takes to solve the issue is a closer look into what really happens in a dog's mind.
+As a dog trainer, I often hear dog owners making claims such as ''Rover used to always come when called, but lately he is being extra stubborn or lazy,'' or ''Maggie no longer does her sits; I think she is testing me.''
+However, there are many dynamics that may go on in a dog's mind that have nothing to do with her being stubborn or lazy, and at times, all it takes to solve the issue is a closer look into what really happens in a dog's mind.

 The Recall: The Most Poisoned Command Out There